 Foundation for the Accreditation of Cellular Therapy (FACT)

 FACT is a non-profit corporation co-founded by the International Society for Cellular Therapy (ISCT) and the American Society of Blood and Marrow Transplantation (ASBMT) for the purposes of voluntary inspection and accreditation in the field of cellular therapy.
 FACT is an international accreditation body that addresses all quality aspects of cellular therapy treatments.
 Organizations that achieve FACT accreditation have developed and implemented a foundation of high-quality practices that result in cell products and patient care that are sought after by physicians and patients.

-Throughout the Sarah Cannon cancer network, we have 6 FACT accredited programs.
+Throughout the Sarah Cannon cancer network, we have 6 U.S. FACT accredited programs.

 American College of Radiology (ACR)

 ACR is a professional medical society dedicated to serving patients and society by empowering radiology professionals to advance the practice, science and professionals of radiological care.
 The ACR’s accreditation program assesses a facility’s personnel, equipment, treatment-planning, treatment records, patient-safety policies and quality control.

 Throughout the HCA/Sarah Cannon network, there are 21 sites with ACR accreditation.